philzook58/philzook58.github.io/_notes/2021-03-05-gettin-bappin.md

 - symbolic execution

 ### Program Analysis
 What's the difference?
-Binaries are less structured than what you'll typically find talked about in program analysis literature./
+Binaries are less structured than what you'll typically find talked about in program analysis literature.

+Binaries are tough because we have tossed away or the coupling has become very loose between high level intent and constructs and what is there.

+### How are binaries made

+C preprocessor -> Maintains file number information isn't that interesting

+C compiler -> assembly.
+You can ask for this assembly with `-S`.
+You can also Or more cut up
+C -> IR
+IR -> MIR (what does gcc do?
+RTL right? )
+MIR -> Asm

 ## Core Theory